 5. Attending Meetings

-Junior medical writers are responsible for attending internal update meetings and joining the wider team on onsite client meetings.
+Junior medical writers are responsible for attending internal update meetings and joining the broader team on onsite client meetings.
 They also arrange and conduct review meetings with the team and act as an interface to resolve problems and questions arising during the medical writing process.
 You will also prepare meeting minute reports for high-level external and internal stakeholder engagements.

 6. Ensuring Quality Control